-Advisory: BUS-003, MATH-012; eligibility for ENGL-090
+ADVISORY: BUS-003, MATH-012; eligibility for ENGL-090

 Application of the basic accounting language and system to the records of personal services and retail businesses; emphasis on the use of journals, ledgers and financial statements.
 Appropriate for students preparing for employment in business occupations.
-Applies toward real estate brokers' license and certificate in small business operations.
 May not be repeated.
 SC